northle/docs/docs/1.x/basics/views.md

 You can also customize default error pages like `404 Not Found` or `500 Internal Server Error`.

 All you have to do is to create a file with error code as its name, for example: `views/errors/404.north.html`.
 That file should contain your custom template.
-When this file exists, Norther will serve it as the 404 error page.
+When this file exists, Northle will serve it as the 404 error page.
 Otherwise, the default one will be served.